gchandn3413/Sentiment_Analysis_GCP/README.md

 2. This application is near real-time in nature.

 # Auto Deployment
-This repo contains deployment_twitter_analysis.sh which can be executed in any Linux based compute engine to auto deploy the application.
+This repo contains deployment_twitter_analysis.sh which can be executed in any Linux based compute engine to auto-deploy the application.
 The package contains a sentiment_analysis.cofig file which contains the configurable setting for the project.
 This file needs to edited based on the current deployment.
-Below is the command -
+Below is the command to start auto-deployment -

 sh deployment_twitter_analysis.sh

 On GCP, 3 services are required -
-1. Google Storage: - create a bucket and provide public access
+1. Google Storage: - create a bucket and provide public access.
-2. Google Natural Language Processing API: - Enable GCP NLP API
+2. Google Natural Language Processing API: - Enable GCP NLP API.
 3. Google Compute Engine: - Spin up a Linux based Compute engine with default resources.

 # Execution